Roald87/motherfucking-rss-reader/README.md

 ![screenshot of the RSS reader with three feeds from seth's blog, roaldin.ch and nature.com](website.png)

+## Blogs

+For inspiration for RSS feeds, see the [most popular links posted on Hackernews](inspiration/hn-links.tsv) or the [most popular blogs posted on Hackernews](inspiration/hn-blogs.tsv), between 26 August 2023 - 26 August 2024.

 ## Developers

 To install the project